-Management remains optimistic about the long-term demand for office space and in particular, a physical work environment that emphasizes collaboration to support and develop employees, as well as enrich company culture.
+The REIT's strong mix of government and credit rated tenants continue to provide high occupancy and rent collections.
 Management is focused on the stability and improvement of cash flow in the long term through active management of the existing portfolio, as well as the addition of accretive acquisitions of properties.